African Renaissance Monument: Construction

 The project was launched by then Senegalese President Abdoulaye Wade, who considered it part of Senegal's prestige projects, aimed at providing monuments to herald a new era of African Renaissance.
 It shows a family drawn up towards the sky, the man carrying his child on his biceps and holding his wife by the waist, "an Africa emerging from the bowels of the earth, leaving obscurantism to go towards the light".
-The monument indeed represents an African family resolutely turned towards the North-West.
-The project, which represents African rebirth and moving forward, was inspired by Senegal's first president Léopold Sédar Senghor vision for the future of the country.
+The project, which represents African rebirth and moving forward, was inspired by Senegal's first president Léopold Sédar Senghor's vision for the future of the country.

 The project of the monument was entrusted to the Senegalese architect Pierre Goudiaby Atepa, author "in particular" of the Door of the Third Millennium, which overhangs the road of the Corniche.
 The work was "drawn" by President Wade, who owns 35% of the copyright, but the work was initiated by the Senegalese artist Ousmane Sow, who withdrew from the project following a disagreement with Abdoulaye Wade.